top of page

 Direct Primary Care vs. Concierge Medicine: Which Fits Your Life?

 Tired of rushed doctor visits or surprise medical bills?
 You’re not alone.
-As a Direct Primary Care (DPC) physician in Greenwood, Indiana, I hear this daily from patients—especially those without insurance.
-There are two primary models (outside of traditional insurance), Direct Primary Care (DPC) and concierge medicine, that promise a better way, putting you first with more time and attention.
-But which is right for you?
-At Crossroads Family Medicine, my holistic, patient-first approach thrives on DPC, and I want to break down the differences so you can choose what fits your life.
+As a Direct Primary Care (DPC) physician in Greenwood, Indiana, I hear this concern daily from patients—especially those without insurance.
+There are two primary alternatives to traditional healthcare: Direct Primary Care (DPC) and concierge medicine.
+Both models prioritize you, providing more time and attention.
+But which one is right for you?
+At Crossroads Family Medicine, my holistic, patient-first approach relies on DPC.
+Let's break down the differences so you can make the best choice for your health.

 The Problem with Traditional Healthcare

-Standard doctor visits often feel like a conveyor belt: 10 minutes, a script, and a bill you didn’t expect.
-For uninsured Hoosiers, it’s even tougher—high costs and limited access can leave you avoiding care altogether.
-A 2023 Kaiser Family Foundation report found 8% of Indiana adults were uninsured, many skipping preventive care due to cost.
-DPC and concierge medicine tackle these pain points, but they do it differently.
-Let’s dive in.
+Standard doctor visits can feel like a conveyor belt: 10 minutes, a prescription, and a surprise bill.
+This process is even harder for uninsured Hoosiers.
+High costs and limited access can lead to avoidance of care altogether.
+A 2023 Kaiser Family Foundation report noted that 8% of Indiana adults are uninsured.
+Many skip preventive care due to prohibitive costs.
+DPC and concierge medicine address these pain points, but they do so differently.
+Let’s explore how.

 What Is Direct Primary Care (DPC)?

-DPC is like a membership for your health.
-For a flat monthly fee—often starting at around $50—you get unlimited primary care visits, no copays, and direct access to your doctor (that’s me!).
-At Crossroads Family Medicine, this means longer appointments to address your health, same-day scheduling, and holistic care like Osteopathic Manipulative Medicine (OMM) or auricular acupuncture, all without insurance hassles.
+DPC functions like a membership for your health.
+For a flat monthly fee—often starting at around $50—you receive unlimited primary care visits, no copays, and direct access to your doctor (that’s me!).
+Here at Crossroads Family Medicine, this model allows for longer appointments.
+We focus on your health with same-day scheduling and holistic care options like Osteopathic Manipulative Medicine (OMM) and auricular acupuncture, all without the hassles of insurance.

-• Limits: DPC covers primary care, not specialists, labs, or hospitalizations (though I can coordinate these).
+• Scope: DPC covers only primary care, not specialist visits, labs, or hospitalizations—although I can coordinate care as needed.

-• Who It’s For: Uninsured folks, families, or anyone wanting straightforward care.
-My Greenwood patients love DPC’s simplicity—no surprise bills, just results.
+• Uninsured individuals, families, or anyone seeking straightforward care.
+Many of my Greenwood patients appreciate DPC’s simplicity—there are no surprise bills, just results.

 What Is Concierge Medicine?

-Concierge medicine also uses a membership model, but it’s pricier—fees range from $1,000 to $10,000 yearly.
-In return, you get premium, personalized care: 24/7 doctor access, longer visits, and often specialized services (e.g., advanced diagnostics or in-home visits).
-It’s like a VIP healthcare experience, sometimes still billing insurance for extras.
+Concierge medicine also operates on a membership model but comes at a higher price.
+Fees typically range from $1,000 to $10,000 annually.
+You get premium, personalized care in return: 24/7 access to your doctor, longer visits, plus often specialized services like advanced diagnostics or in-home visits.
+It’s akin to a VIP healthcare experience, and it sometimes still bills insurance for additional services.

-• Who It’s For: Those seeking luxury care or complex health needs, with the budget to match.
+• Those seeking luxury care or have complex health needs, provided they can afford it.

 Key Differences: A Side-by-Side Look